mjordan/greatesthits_server/README.md

 ## Important functionality missing (this is a proof of concept)

 * authentication
+* a way to query usage data on a give URL
-* a third-party application to do something useful with the collected data
+* a third-party application to do something useful with the collected data (but there is the [GreatestHits](https://github.com/mjordan/greatesthits) Drupal module, which could render some pretty reports)
 * geolocation data, e.g., [IP2Location LITE](https://lite.ip2location.com/database/ip-country)

 ## Maintainer